 Root Canal Therapy with Ozone

-Drs.
-Newman and Silver are focused on helping patients maintain whole, healthy smiles for a lifetime.
+Dr. Newman is focused on helping patients maintain whole, healthy smiles for a lifetime.
 If you’re struggling with a tooth that’s become severely damaged to the point that a filling or crown can’t be of assistance, extraction doesn’t have to be the only option – our team may recommend root canal therapy in conjunction with ozone treatment instead.
-This procedure will involve Drs.
-Newman and Silver removing bacteria from the affected tooth’s inner chamber.
+This procedure will involve Dr. Newman removing bacteria from the affected tooth’s inner chamber.
 Ozonated water is then used to irrigate the canals, as well as ozone gas.
 Finally, after we’ve achieved ideal results, the tooth is permanently sealed again and restored with a dental crown.

 You don't have wait until the year 2020 to have this kind of dentistry done.
 It’s available now!